ClimateImpactLab/dscim-facts-epa/README.md

 ## Setup

 To begin we assume you have a system with `conda` available from the command line, and some familiarity with it.
 A conda distribution is available from [miniconda](https://docs.conda.io/en/latest/miniconda.html), [Anaconda](https://www.anaconda.com/), or [mamba](https://mamba.readthedocs.io/en/latest/).
 This helps to ensure required software packages are correctly compiled and installed, replicating the analysis environment.
+If you are using conda, we recommend following [this](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) guide to speed up environment solve time.

 Begin in the `dscim-facts-epa` project directory.
 If needed this can be downloaded and unzipped, or cloned with `git`.
 For example